-Scofield took the first when it ran in a panic toward bar and caught the animal's spine and it lay twitching, mouth open, at his feet.
-He hit it again, this time across the head, crushing the skull and driving the mouth and mals.
-The other men were swinging at the ground and some of the rabbits were shrieking, a sound like brofroze in an opening, its nose twitching at the air, and Scofield took a wild swing at it, snapping the back leg cleanly enough to leave it hanging as the animal tried to run.
+Scofield took the first when it ran in a panic toward the men's feet.
+He swung straight down with the crowbar and caught the animal's spine and it lay twitching, mouth open, at his feet.
+He hit it again, this time across the head, crushing the skull and driving the mouth and face into the dirt.
+Now his heart pounded and he was taking gulps of air as he moved toward the pile of animals.
+The other men were swinging at the ground and some of the rabbits were shrieking, a sound like broken air hoses.
+A small rabbit broke from the group and froze in an opening, its nose twitching at the air, and Scofield took a wild swing at it, snapping the back leg cleanly enough to leave it hanging as the animal tried to run.
 A man named Nesbitt saw it and stomped it, then swung at it with his cane, hitting only dirt.
-The animal screamed and clawed at the dirt with its hind with a two-handed grip, and cracked the animal's head, unhinging its jaw and spilling blood into the dirt.
-All shrieking.
+The animal screamed and clawed at the dirt with its hind leg swinging and then Nesbitt swung again, this time with a two-handed grip, and cracked the animal's head, unhinging its jaw and spilling blood into the dirt.
+All the men were swinging and stomping and rabbits were shrieking.
 Thrown dirt kept falling onto Scofield's hat and then rolling off the brim in front of his face.
 Some of it went down his collar and into his shirt, which for some reason sent him into a rage.
-He swung the crowbar so heavily now that he blew strings of spittle through his end the rabbits were hard to kill.
+He swung the crowbar into the pile of rabbits over and over and was breathing so heavily now that he blew strings of spittle through his teeth.
+The men tired as the rabbits died and toward the end the rabbits were hard to kill.
 Scofield and several others were ankle deep in carcasses and swung their weapons into the pile, then stood panting and waiting for movement.
-They heard muffled screams and dug er have shared it.
-But it rang through him like the treminto the bodies with sticks, impaling the small ones and bringing in the men with crowbars to finish the big males, which died screaming and writhing, and only after several hard blows.
+They heard muffled screams and dug into the bodies with sticks, impaling the small ones and bringing in the men with crowbars to finish the big males, which died screaming and writhing, and only after several hard blows.
 At some point, they must have finished them all because Scofield found himself standing in the pile with the bloody crowbar in one hand and his chest heaving.
-He looked around and saw the other the bloody end as he went.
-Scofield watched them, men standing still but fighting for breath.
+He looked around and saw the other men standing still but fighting for breath.
 The pots were silent and the women and children stood looking at the littered field.